Meet Dr. Liz Kane

-Dr. Liz earned her Ph.D. in Biological and Biomedical Sciences from Harvard University and her BA in Biology from New York University.
-Before coming to Natalist, she was a Junior Fellow at The Rowland Institute at Harvard.
+Dr. Elizabeth Kane earned her Ph.D. in Biological and Biomedical Sciences from Harvard University and her BA in Biology from New York University.
+She is an investor in Natalist.

 Share a little about yourself—the things we wouldn’t learn from simply reading your professional bio.

 I’m a bit of an adventure junkie.
 I’ve been kitesurfing for over 10 years and love to get out on the water in big waves.

 When did you know you wanted to pursue your PhD?

 I’ve always loved science since I was very little, so it always felt like a natural career progression.
 I was that nerdy kid who idolized Carl Sagan and the idealistic pursuit of scientific truths and working to decipher the inner-workings of the universe.
 When I got to college, I was lucky enough to have a wonderful mentor who took me under his wing and let me have a large amount of intellectual freedom, especially for an undergraduate.
 At that point, I was hooked.